sigp/lighthouse/book/src/become-a-validator.md

 Running a Lighthouse validator is easy if you're familiar with the terminal.

-> Lighthouse runs on Linux, MacOS and Windows and has a Docker work-flow to make things as simple as possible.
+Lighthouse runs on Linux, MacOS and Windows and has a Docker work-flow to make things as simple as possible.

+## 0. Acquire Goerli ETH
-Before you start, you'll need [Metamask](https://metamask.io/) and 3.2 gETH (Goerli ETH).
+Before you install Lighthouse, you'll need [Metamask](https://metamask.io/) and 3.2 gETH (Goerli ETH).
 We recommend the [mudit.blog faucet](https://faucet.goerli.mudit.blog/) for those familiar with Goerli, or [goerli.net](https://goerli.net/) for an overview of the testnet.

-> If you're not familiar with Metamask, we recommend going through [this guide](https://hack.aragon.org/docs/guides-use-metamask) first.
+> If this is your first time using Metamask and/or interacting with an ethereum test network, we recommend going through the beginning of [this guide](https://hack.aragon.org/docs/guides-use-metamask) first (up to the *Signing your first transaction with MetaMask* section).

 ## 1. Install and start Lighthouse